StatCan/aaw-security-proposal/05-network.md

 Within the protected workloads running in AAW, all network activity will be **deny-by-default**.
-Specific exemptions will be made for accessing authorized storage environments and systems, with each whitelisted service undergoing an assessment for its security posture with regards to data exfiltration.
+Specific exemptions will be made for accessing authorized storage environments and systems, with each allowlisted service undergoing an assessment for its security posture with regards to data exfiltration.

 **Relation with Azure controls**: The AAW environment is relying